jfricano/StreamOtter/packages/cli/README.md

 - missing secret environment variables or unreadable CA files, without printing their values;
 - browser connections whose `Origin` is missing or not listed in `gateway.allowedOrigins` (no wildcards).

 Startup waits until every source has joined its consumer group (30-second deadline).
 If a source fails, `start` prints staged diagnostics and exits.
+Supervision, restarts after a crash, and the reverse-proxy recipe are in [Run in production](https://github.com/jfricano/StreamOtter/blob/main/docs/DEPLOYMENT.md).

 ## Commands and exit codes